animatedmax/docs-cassandra/upgrade.html.md

 * Node 2 is taken offline to be updated
 * Nodes 3,4,5 are still online and operational - maintaining quorum for reads / writes

+<div id="az_awareness"></div>
+## Upgraded Cassandra is NOT AZ aware

+Your upgraded Cassandra cluster is NOT availability zone aware.
+If you wish to utilise the multi AZ functionality, you will need to deploy a fresh cluster.

 ## Release policy

 When a new version of DataStax Enterprise is released we aim to release a new version of the product containing this soon after.